scotthillson/File-Shark/README.md

-Use Fileshark to find and copy file types from one directory to another!
+Use File shark to find and copy file types from one directory to another!